mauserzjeh/pingo/README.md

 // Access response data
 data := res.Data()

+// ----------------------------------------------------------------------------

-// If the response was created with NewResponse the returned data will be a byte slice.
+// If the response was created with NewResponse,
+// then the returned data will be a byte slice. byteData := data.([]byte)

-// If the response was created with NewJsonResponse the resuturned data will be the same type as the parameter that was given to NewJsonResponse byteData := data.([]byte) // NewResponse myData := data.(*MyData) // NewJsonResponse
+// If the response was created with NewJsonResponse,
+// then the returned data will be the same type as the parameter
+// that was given to NewJsonResponse myData := data.(*MyData)

+// If the response was created with NewCustomResponse,
+// then the returned data will be the type according to how the handler function handled the response. if res.StatusCode() == http.StatusOK {
+    goodData, ok := data.(*Good)
+} else {
+    badData, ok := data.(*Bad)
+}
 ```

 ## Make requests